phani1995/blog_posts/un_rendered/Ideas_Improvements.md

 * ~~title icon~~

+* ~~contact with icons in side bar~~

 * Interactive Resume Resume Page

 * need to create pdf version of resume

-* pdf version of a resume to be placed below the Interactive resume page
+* pdf version of a resume to be placed below the Interactive resume pag

-* contact with icons in side bar

 * about page styling